Averno (universe): The Departments EP

 The Departments EP is an album released on October 31, 2020 with instrumental songs based on the seven departments of A New School.
 It includes music by Fairything, ACONITE, and Thawney.

 Arcana

 Arcana is an epic poem written by Morgan Smith and based around the Major Arcana tarot cards.
-The first four chapters have been released as videos on the Averno Instagram.
+Four chapters were released as videos on the Averno Instagram.

 Find Averno ARG

 Find Averno was an alternate reality game (ARG) run by the Averno team in December 2020/January 2021, culminating in the release of the musical Dazed.
 The plot of the ARG was that a character named Kennedy, an Averno fan, went missing, and ARG participants were trying to find them.
 It seems they thought Averno was real and were trying to get there.
 As it turned out, they did make it to Averno, where they then became a character in Dazed.
 The game included themes around chess, physics, alternate dimensions, vines, water, herbs, Greek mythology, fairy tales, and losing oneself.